Uday Singh (Fijian politician): Political career

-After several unsuccessful attempts in earlier elections, he won the Indian National seat based in Ba in a by-election in 1985 in which he defeated his brother, James Shankar Singh of the National Federation Party and Mahendra Chaudhry of the Fiji Labour Party.
-This was the first election contested by the Labour Party and its candidate was the future Prime Minister of Fiji, Mahendra Chaudhry.
-The election was won by Uday Singh with 7848 votes defeating Mahendra Chaudhry who got 7644 votes and James Shankar Singh a distant third with 5003 votes.
-In the 1987 elections he stood as a NFP-Labour coalition candidate for the Nasinu/Vunidawa Indian Communal Constituency and won his seat easily[1] but the coup of 1987 ended his political career.
+After several unsuccessful attempts in earlier elections, he won the Indian National seat based in Ba in a by-election in 1985 in which he defeated his brothers, James Shankar Singh of the National Federation Party and Mahendra Chaudhry of the Fiji Labour Party.
+This was the first election contested by the Labour Party, and its candidate was the future Prime Minister of Fiji, Mahendra Chaudhry.
+The election was won by Uday Singh with 7848 votes, defeating Mahendra Chaudhry who got 7644 votes and James Shankar Singh, a distant third with 5003 votes.
+In the 1987 elections he stood as an NFP-Labour coalition candidate for the Nasinu/Vunidawa Indian Communal Constituency and won his seat easily[1], but the coup of 1987 ended his political career.
 He was later appointed to the Senate by President Ratu Sir Kamisese Mara, effective from 30 May 1994.
 Uday Singh was one of the most successful and powerful political figures in the country.
-The Singh family are til this day known for their unprecedented impact and popularity in the nation.
-They are one of the most impactful and powerful family's.
+The Singh family are, to this day, known for their unprecedented impact and popularity across the nation.
+They are one of the most impactful and powerful families.